19. Training, Cadence, and Failure Recovery

 Activity metrics mislead when closure and mismatch outcomes stay flat.

-If these metrics improve for two reporting cycles, behavior is changing.
+If these improve for two reporting cycles, adoption is real.

-If only template completion improves while outcome metrics stay flat, adoption is cosmetic.
+If only template completion improves while outcome metrics stay flat, the rollout produced activity, not behavior change.

 Turnover resilience